 If you are looking for how to sort rows by column in Excel, then you are in the right place.
-When you are dealing with a big amount of datasets, searching, organizing, keeping them in a specific cell, and tracking the specific data becomes more complicated.
+When you are dealing with a large amount of datasets, searching, organizing, keeping them in a specific cell, and tracking the specific data becomes more complicated.
 To avoid this situation, excel has an amazing feature called “sorting”.
 Using this feature you can sort your data by column, value, dates, or any other special conditions.
 It will help you to quickly understand, find, and visualize your data and will make your action faster.
 In this article, we will discuss how to sort rows by column in Excel.